Sapd/HeadsetControl/README.md

 Following options don't work on all devices yet:

-` -b` check battery level.
+`headsetcontrol -b` check battery level.
 Returns a value from 0 to 100 or loading.

 `headsetcontrol -n 0|1` sends a notification sound, made by the headset.
 0 or 1 are currently supported as values.

 `headsetcontrol -l 0|1` switches LED off/on (off almost doubles battery lifetime!).

+`headsetcontrol -c` cut unnecessary output, for reading by other scripts or applications.

+## Development

+Look at the [wiki](https://github.com/Sapd/HeadsetControl/wiki/Development) if you want to contribute and implement another device or improve the software.

 ## Notice